 - Remove the face covering by un-tying it or removing the loops from your ears.
 Avoid touching the front of the mask when removing it.
 It can be placed in a plastic bag temporarily if possible (make sure you close or zip seal the bag while storing it).

 - If you plan to reuse the mask, wash it before wearing it again.
 It can be washed with hot, soapy water, or it can be washed with your other laundry.

 - After removing the face covering, repeat Step 1.

 You should try to reduce the number of times you take your mask off and put it back on.
 If entering and exiting multiple indoor spaces where masks are required, consider leaving your mask on for the duration of your outing.

-It is important to keep your mask or face covering clean when not in use, or when eating or drinking.
+It is important to keep your mask clean when not in use, or when eating or drinking.
 Store it in a clean paper or cloth bag until you put it on again.
-Soiled masks or face coverings should be placed in a secure, waterproof bag or container until they can be washed in the laundry.
+Soiled masks should be placed in a secure, waterproof bag or container until they can be washed in the laundry.